miguel776/spring-mvc-jpa-junit-crud/README.md

 • Java 8 • Spring MVC • Spring DATA-JPA • Junit4 • Hibernate • Maven • Jackson Library • H2 as a database

-The Employees entity is related to the Departments entity with a cardinality 1 Department has N Employees, and 1 Employee belongs to 1 Department.

 # The API implements the funcionalities:

 - Create an department